Bovey Tracey Potteries: Known potteries

 The best-known potteries at Bovey Tracey included The Indeo Pottery, The Folly Pottery, The Bovey Tracey Pottery Company and The Bovey Pottery Company Limited, covering a period from 1766 to 1999.

-The Indeo Pottery (1766-1836)
+The Indeo Pottery (1766–1836)

 In 1766 Nicholas Crisp, a London businessman, moved to Bovey Heathfield (the town which would later come to be known as Bovey Tracey), bringing with him the backing of other investors and several key workers.
 He established a new company for the manufacture of porcelain and pottery at Indeo House.
-Indeo Pottery were well known for their Saltglaze, Creamware and Pearlware Tea Canisters inscribed with owners names, but within 2 years the company was declared bankrupt.
+Indeo Pottery was well known for its Saltglaze, Creamware and Pearlware Tea Canisters inscribed with owners' names, but within two years the company was declared bankrupt.

 In 1772 William Ellis, a local potter, raised enough funds to re-establish the Indeo Pottery.
 The company lasted under various partnerships until 1836.